-Dr. Marco Caravaggio is a Board Certified chiropractor who specializes in the diagnosis and treatment of conditions that affect the spine, including scoliosis.
-The doctor and his staff offer treatment options to patients in the greater Toronto, Canada area, including those who live in Markham.
+Dr. Marco Caravaggio is a Board Certified chiropractor who treats many conditions that affect the spine, including scoliosis.
+At Network Family Care Center, Dr. Marco Caravaggio and his staff pride themselves on treating the person, not the condition.
+We develop customized treatment plans for each individual in the greater Toronto, Canada area, including those who live in Markham.

 Scoliosis is an abnormal curvature of the spine.
 Normally, the spine has a slight "s" shape.
 With scoliosis, the "s" shape takes on a mild twist, normally to one side or the other.
 The side to side curvature becomes more pronounced as a person ages.
 Scoliosis is often diagnosed in children and adolescents.
 Scoliosis can be caused by a congenital defect, while idiopathic scoliosis has no apparent cause.
 Neuromuscular scoliosis is the result of abnormal formation of the muscles and nerves within the spinal column.
 Degenerative scoliosis is often the result of health conditions like rheumatoid arthritis or degenerative bone disease.